Bus Contracting Model (BCM)

 Basic-Plus Services:

-Routings and operation hours of Fast-Forward services will be unchanged and tendered out along with the parent service, such as Service 97e tendered as part of the first Bulim Bus Package.
-However, the “Fast-Forward” branding from the SBS Transit days would be dropped, and they continue to charge Express fares.
-The “Fast-Forward” branding was subsequently standardised to “Express” in August 2018.
+The routings and operating hours of Fast-Forward services remain unchanged and were included in the route packages alongside the parent service, such as Bus Service 97e which was tendered as part of the initial Bulim Bus Package.
+However, the “Fast-Forward” branding previously used by SBS Transit was discontinued.
+The transition from “Fast-Forward” to “Express” branding was standardized in August 2018 and subsequently also dropped by SBS Transit.

 Premium Services: